 Where to Adventure:

-Now that you know where to stay and where to eat with your pup, it’s time to figure out the details they care about the most.
-What trails are you going to be exploring?
-There are trails in Palisade, Grand Junction, Fruita and the Grand Mesa that will have your dog smiling and ears flapping as they bound down the trail.
+Now that you know where to stay and where to grub with your pup, it’s time to figure out the details they care about the most.
+What trails are you going to be romping on?
+There are hundreds of trails surrounding Grand Junction and the Grand Mesa that will have your dog smiling and ears flapping as they bound down the trail.

 If a woodsy hike is more your pup’s style, explore Lake of the Woods trail on the Grand Mesa.
 This out and back hike dips and climbs through a forest of pine trees.
 After about 4.5 miles, you’re rewarded with Cottonwood Lake, a pristine alpine lake of blue glacier water.
 Along the way to Cottonwood Lake, you'll also pass several smaller lakes, so if your dog loves to swim, this is your hike.

 Always remember to check local leash laws and know before you go.
 Help take care of Colorado by picking up after your pet and remember to Leave No Trace.
-Now that you know where to stay, eat, and explore, it's the perfect time to start planning a visit to Grand Junction.
+With all these furry activities you might want to stay another day or two.
+Since Grand Junction has some of the most affordable lodging in Colorado, it's a bark'in!